bigchief64/sample_vue/README.md

 # Nuxt Minimal Starter

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
-Currently, this is the Nuxt minimal starter application, but will be further developed to demonstrate proficiency with Vue development
+A minimal application that will be further developed to demonstrate proficiency with Vue development

 ## Setup